 Pharmacologists are medical professionals who are extremely knowledgable in the medicine department, as they study drug affects on the human body (the specifics).
 They normally work in labs dealing directly with chemicals, but many also study natural supplements and their affects on the body as well.

-The pharmacologist I met with took a very careful look at every ingredient and individually checked each one to make sure the potency and strength was completely safe for the fetus for the duration of my pregnancy.
+The pharmacologist I met with took a very careful look at every ingredient and individually checked each one to make sure the potency and strength.
 She, too, gave me a double thumbs up to take everything (except products changing my heart rate).